jmillanacosta/scrape-Malaysian-FoodTables/scrapeMYFCD-Copy1.md

 ## A) Scraping the current Malaysian FCD Module

-### Request al URLs contained in the dynamic javascript table at MyFCD
+### Request all URLs contained in the dynamic javascript table at MyFCD
 Inspecting the html of FCD, I found all item identifiers are stored under the site https://myfcd.moh.gov.my/myfcdcurrent/index.php/ajax/datatable_data.
 All links to the food items look like this:
 `https://myfcd.moh.gov.my/myfcdcurrent/index.php/site/detail_product/RXXXXXX/0/168/-1/0/0`,